kubernetes/kubernetes/docs/design/secrets.md

 There should be a size limit for secrets in order to:

 1. Prevent DOS attacks against the API server
-2. Allow kubelet implementations that prevent secret data from touching the node's filesystem
+2. Allow lmktfylet implementations that prevent secret data from touching the node's filesystem

 The size limit should satisfy the following conditions: